 Are you ready for this?
 Chewing gum is actually good for your teeth.
 There, I said it.

 Let’s go one step further.
 If you’re out and about and don’t have access to a toothbrush and toothpaste, this is the second-best alternative to brushing your teeth—with one reservation, and that is the sugar issue.
 If you chew only while the sugar lasts and then throw the gum away, you will get a sugar attack on your teeth and won’t see the benefits.
 But if you chew it for longer, it helps clean your teeth.

 The actual gum is pretty inert.
 It isn’t digestible and it doesn’t promote decay.
 It does two things.
 First, it mechanically cleans the surfaces of your teeth as you chew.
-Second, and possibly the most beneficial, it promotes the flow of saliva.
+Second, and probably the most beneficial, it promotes the flow of saliva.
 Here’s why that is good:

 Saliva is great stuff.
 Besides having enzymes that digest carbohydrates, it has antibodies that fight decay-causing bacteria, it contains buffers that neutralize the acids that eat at your teeth, and it contains minerals that help rebuild parts of your teeth that have been attacked by decay acid.
 This repair process by your saliva is a very important part of fighting tooth decay.
 So when you chew chewing gum and stimulate the flow of saliva, you have all these good things happening in your mouth.

-Some companies make chewing gum for bad breath.
+- Some companies make chewing gum for bad breath.